EpicoStudio/cover3d/readme.txt

 == Changelog ==

 = 0.3.0 =
-* Removing the book link while editing the block in the editor.
+* Removed the book link while editing the block in the editor.

 = 0.2.0 =
-* Upgrading the `api_version` on the block registration.
+* Upgraded the `api_version` on the block registration.

 = 0.1.0 =
-* Initial release
+* Initial release.